Fix Windows 11 Blue Screen of Death Error (BSOD) [2023]

 • Right-click on a driver.

-• Go to the Driver tab and click on Update Driver or Rollback driver if you have already updated. roll-back-update-driver
+• Go to the Driver tab and click on Rollback Driver if you have already updated.
+You can click on Update Driver if you have an outdated driver. roll-back-update-driver

 • Restart your pc.